intellivoid/OpenBlu-Python-API-Wrapper/README.md

 ## Installation

-To install this wrapper, simply clone this repo with `git clone`, then run `python3 setup.py install`
+To install this wrapper, simply install `openblu` via `pip` like this: `python3 -m pip install openblu`

 ## Usage